In F1, there are some records you want and some you don’t and the driver with the most points but no win is certainly part of the latter category.

 When he moved to Haas in 2016, he started with a P6 but as the car became less competitive as time went on, he moved further and further down the grid until he left the team and the sport at the end of 2020 following his fiery crash at the Bahrain Grand Prix.

-Like Stroll, Lando Norris’ young age makes it all the more impressive that he should be so high up on this list.
+Like Stroll, Lando Norris’s young age makes it all the more impressive that he should be so high up on this list.

-In 2021, he came oh so close to his first race victory, finishing narrowly behind team-mate Daniel Ricciardo, but if the McLaren car can match his talents in 2023 then a race win is certainly a possibility.
+In 2021, he came oh-so close to his first race victory, finishing narrowly behind team-mate Daniel Ricciardo, but if the McLaren car can match his talents going forward then a race win is certainly a possibility.